dotboris/alt/README.md

 ## Why?

 As developers, we work with a large number of tools.
 When we move from codebase to codebase, those tools and their versions change.
-Switching the different versions of those tools every time you change codebase is a nightmare.
+Switching between the different versions of those tools every time you change codebase is a nightmare.

 This is where `alt` comes in.
 It will automatically switch the version of commands when you move to a different codebase.